-Gatsby nails are quite easy to do, just follow our nail art tutorial below.
+Gatsby nails are quite easy to do, just follow the nail art tutorial below.
 It does require some time and patience so if you’re short on time, just create the pattern on one accent nail and paint your other nails in solid black.

 - Apply a protective base coat.
 Apply 1-2 coats of gold shimmer polish on all nails.
 Let it touch dry.